nLab

 Idea

-The usual definition of vertex operator algebra (VOA) is long and unenlightening.
-But due to work by Huang and Kong it is now known that vertex operator algebras are equivalent to certain FQFTs (see also CFT):
+The traditional definition of vertex operator algebra (VOA) is long and tends to be somewhat unenlightening.
+But due to (Huang 91) it is now known that vertex operator algebras have equivalently an FQFT-type characterization which manifestly captures this relation to n-point functions in the 2d CFT:

-There is a monoidal category or operad whose morphisms are conformal spheres with n-punctures marked as incoming and one puncture marked as outgoing (each puncture equipped with a conformally parametrized annular neighborhood).
+There is a monoidal category or operad whose morphisms are conformal spheres with nn-punctures marked as incoming and one puncture marked as outgoing (each puncture equipped with a conformally parametrized annular neighborhood).
 Composition of such spheres is by gluing along punctures.
-This can be regarded as a category 2Cob conf 0 of 2-dimensional genus-0 conformal cobordisms.
+This can be regarded as a category 2Cob conf 02Cob_{conf}^0 of 2-dimensional genus-0 conformal cobordisms.

 As shown by theorems by Yi-Zhi Huang and Liang Kong, a vertex operator algebra is precisely a holomorphic representation? of this category, or algebra over an operad for this operad i.e. an genus-0 conformal FQFT, hence a monoidal functor